 If you've determined that opening a travel credit card is the right choice, ask these questions when choosing which one is right for you:

 - Aside from travel, what else will you charge to the card, and how often?
 Do you eat out a lot or have bigger grocery bills?
 Do you use mass transit or want a card that gives big bonuses at the gas pump?

 - Do you plan to use your card a lot abroad?
 If so, look for a card without a foreign transaction fee, to avoid extra charges.

 - How much will you need to spend to snag the signup bonus if there is one?

 - What's the annual percentage rate on the card?
 Interest can nibble away at the value of your rewards if you carry a balance.

 - What extras does the card come with?
 And which of those perks do you think you'll actually use?

 The more research you do, the more likely you are to find a card that matches your spending habits and needs.
-Once you've opened an account, remember to review the card's terms, features and benefits annually to make sure that it's still the best card to have in your wallet.
+Once you've opened an account, remember to review the card's terms, features, and benefits annually to make sure it's still the best card to have in your wallet.